 The danger of ignoring employees’ car insurance

 The fact is, a car accident occurs every 5 seconds, and someone is injured in a car accident every 10 seconds.
 As an employer with employees in the field you have a responsibility to protect your employees and your company.
 If an employee driving a personal vehicle causes an accident during the workday and the employee’s auto insurance cannot cover the costs of injuries and property damage, guess who may be held liable for the difference.
-Yes, you—the employer.
+Yes, you – the employer.
+(It's called vicarious liability.)

 Here's how it works.
 Every insurance policy consists of a set of limits to how much the insurance company will pay out in the event of an accident.
 Coverage is typically summarized by three big limits: injury costs per person, injury costs per accident, and property damage.
 A 25/75/25 policy would cover the driver up to $25,000 per injured person, $75,000 in total injuries, and $25,000 in property damage.
-If the driver causes a total cost of $100,000 in injuries and $50,000 in property damage, then someone is going to be on the hook for $50,000—and it might just be you if the driver is your employee.
+If the driver causes a total cost of $100,000 in injuries and $50,000 in property damage, then someone is going to be on the hook for $50,000 – and it might just be your company if the driver is your employee.

 How to address insufficient employee car insurance